 The go-to cleaning tool for freshening up your carpet is often a vacuum — but are you looking for an alternative?
-Perhaps the children hate the noise or you’re watching your money and want to save on energy bills.
+Perhaps the children hate the noise, or you’re watching your money and want to save on energy bills.
 Or, you simply might not have a vacuum right now.

 Whatever the reason, the good news is that vacuums are not the only way to clean your carpet.
-There are different ways you can remove dirt from shoes, pets, dust, and general debris from carpet.
+There are different ways you can remove dirt from shoes, pets, dust, and general debris from the carpet.

 Let’s dive right in and see how to clean carpet without a vacuum so you can get started.

 - Use a broom and dustpan or a carpet sweeper for daily cleaning and removing dust and debris.

 - Try packaging tape for spot cleaning hair and pet fur on carpets.

 - For deep cleaning, use a mild detergent or homemade cleaner, like a vinegar and water solution.